 Experiencing oral pain is not fun.
 Inflammation of the gums causes discomfort.
 Sometimes, discomfort is more serious because it indicates a severe infection.
-Wondering if you are having a dental emergency during discomfort is normal.
-There are signs that help you determine one way or another.
+However, if you’re not experiencing pain, you might wonder if you’re in need of emergency dental services.
 When it is truly an emergency, there are dental professionals at your disposal.
-Lovett Dental Jersey Village can see you on a walk-in basis in Houston, TX.
+Lovett Dental Jersey Village can see you on a walk-in basis if you’ve experienced a dental emergency.

 What Is a Dental Emergency?

 The most common dental emergencies result from an injury or accident.
-The result is often a chipped tooth, missing tooth, or damage to the mouth area.
+The result is often a chipped tooth, missing tooth, or damage to the mouth.
 A knocked-out tooth is not uncommon for athletes during intense competition or practice.
 Auto accidents can also lead to pain that merits an immediate visit to a nearby dental office or emergency dental services.
-A broken jaw, loose tooth, or obvious bleeding of the mouth require care in a timely manner.
+A broken jaw, loose tooth, or obvious bleeding of the mouth require care promptly.
 Waiting too long not only makes the pain worse, but it can also lead to infection.
 If you wait, the bones may incur further damage, preventing proper healing.

 It is not uncommon for a child to end up in a dentist’s office due to a dental emergency.
 In such cases, it is best to head over to the office as soon as possible.
 Dentists who offer pediatric dentistry services can determine if the young patient lost a baby tooth or a permanent tooth.
 A diagnosis helps determine proper action.
-Baby teeth are going to fall out.
-Adult teeth are a different story.
+Baby teeth are meant to fall out, but adult teeth are a different story.

 There is a difference between an oral emergency and severe discomfort.
-Abscess or swelling is not that uncommon, even for those who never miss regular teeth cleaning.
+An abscess or swelling is not that uncommon, even for those who never miss regular teeth cleaning.
 These symptoms do not always necessitate an emergency visit, however.
 The symptoms could be due to a food particle that is hiding in between your teeth.
 Brush, floss, and use mouthwash.
 If that does not loosen the particle, schedule an appointment with our staff at Lovett Dental Jersey Village to receive additional help.
 An infection can lead to severe swelling, too.
 The remedy is usually a thorough cleaning and prescription medication.

 Burns and Bites

-Burns and bites usually lead to severe discomfort but are not a dental emergency.
+Burns and bites usually lead to severe discomfort but are not necessarily dental emergencies.
 Drinking hot chocolate before it has cooled off enough is one way people burn the roof of their mouths.
 Saltwater rinses can also alleviate the discomfort.
 If the pain continues after a week, call your dentist.
 If you have a cut that is smaller than a quarter-inch, it should heal on its own.
 If the cut does not look better after a week, schedule a dental appointment with Lovett Dental Jersey Village.

 Prompt action for a dental emergency is a must.
-There is no need to wait, especially if you are in searing pain.
+There is no need to wait, especially if you are in pain.
 You do not have to keep wondering if you are experiencing a dental emergency.
-In Houston, TX, our team at Lovett Dental Jersey Village schedules staff to handle these cases on a walk-in basis.
-Give us a call at 832.501.2565 to let us know that you are on your way when you have a dental emergency.
+Our team at Lovett Dental Jersey Village schedules staff to handle these cases on a walk-in basis.
+Give us a call at 281-890-5002 to let us know that you are on your way when you have a dental emergency.